mspass-team/mspass/docs/source/user_manual/memory_management.rst

 three related component `TimeSeries` object.
 The MsPASS `bundle` function, in fact, requires an input of a `TimeSeriesEnsemble`.
-A workflow to do that process would be very similar to the example above using `stack`, but the `stack` function would be replaced a specialized function that would assemble a `TimeSeriesEnsemble` from the outputs of the `WindowData` function.
+A workflow to do that process would be very similar to the example above using `stack`, but the `stack` function would need to be replaced by a specialized function that would assemble a `TimeSeriesEnsemble` from the outputs of the `WindowData` function.
 To do this process one could follow that function by a map operator to run `bundle`.
 We have tried that, but found it is a really bad idea.
 Unless the entire data set is small enough to fit two copies of the data in memory that job can run for very long times from massive spilling or abort on a memory fault.
-We recommend an ensemble approach to run bundle as described in the next section.
+We recommend an ensemble approach utilizing the database to run bundle as described in the next section.

 Utilizing Ensembles Effectively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~